Myopia or Shortsightedness

-However there is now available a ground-breaking new soft contact lens MiSight®1 day.
-A series of worldwide studies have shown that wearing this contact lens substantially slows the progression of myopia in children.
+However there are now available a myopia control soft contact lens, MiSight®1 day, and a myopia control spectacle lens, MiYOSMART.
+A series of worldwide studies have shown that wearing either of these lenses substantially slows the progression of myopia in children.

-We are proud to be among the first optometrists to be able to offer this revolutionary contact lens.
+We are proud to be among the first optometrists to be able to offer these revolutionary lenses.

 Please get in touch if you would like to know more.
-We are very happy to discuss any of the issues raised here and to tell you more about this exciting new development.
+We are very happy to discuss any of the issues raised here and to tell you more about these exciting new developments.